crabscript/rustscript/example/concurrency-03.rst

-// Expected: inconsistent count on each run due to race on count
+// Expected: count != 3000 on each run, though we want 3000
-// When running with a small quantum e.g -q 1

 let count = 0;